- 57 min ago Ways To Cultivate Gratitude In Time Of COVID-19 Pandemic

 Also Read: Significance Of Guru Purnima

-Actually, on this purnima, Guru Ved Vyas is worshipped.
+Actually, on this Purnima, Guru Ved Vyas is worshipped.
 He is the most popular Guru in Hinduism, as he is the pioneer of the four Vedas, 18 Puranas and, most importantly, the author of one of the epics of Hinduism, the Mahabharata, as well as the Vedas and the Puranas.

 Guru Ved Vyas is given the highest rank among the Gurus, as he was also the teacher of Dattatreya, the Guru of Gurus.
-Before knowing the meaning of guru purnima, it is, vital to know the significance of the Gurus in the Hindu religion.
+Before knowing the meaning of Guru Purnima, it is, vital to know the significance of the Gurus in the Hindu religion.

 Gurus are regarded as the apostles of God and they are the second parents for their disciples.
-They are considered as the representatives of the holy Trinity - Lord Brahma, Vishnu and Shiva; and they are the only persons who can lead mortals to the path of peace, spiritual gain and finally to attain god.
+They are considered as the representatives of the Holy Trinity - Lord Brahma, Vishnu and Shiva; and they are the only persons who can lead mortals to the path of peace, spiritual gain and finally to attain god.

-Here is the importance and meaning of guru purnima, which you should all know before celebrating this occasion, have a look.
+Here is the importance and meaning of Guru Purnima, which you should all know before celebrating this occasion, have a look.

-3. Spiritual Sadhana: This is definitely one of the most important meanings of guru purnima.
+3. Spiritual Sadhana: This is definitely one of the most important meanings of Guru Purnima.
 It is considered to be the best time to start your spiritual lessons.
 According to the spiritual gurus, this is the time when, through sadhana, you can transform your learning into prayer and outpouring love for all living beings.

-4. Importance Of 'Chaturmasa': This is another importance of the day of guru purnima.
+4. Importance Of 'Chaturmasa': This is another importance of the day of Guru Purnima.
 The auspicious period of learning for 4 months starts from this day.
 This time, the wandering gurus and their disciples used to settle down in a place to study the Brahma Sutra of Ved Vyas and they also engaged in Vedic discussions.

 Also Read: How To Celebrate Guru Purnima

 5. Importance of Illumination: To celebrate this auspicious day, the Hindus light up lamps in their house on this day.
 These illuminated lamps are the symbol of the lights of knowledge that people get from their gurus.
-To show utter respect to them, people light lamps in their house.
+To show utter respect to them, people light lamps in their houses.

 6. Worship Of Jupiter: The planet, Jupiter, is the symbol of kindness, knowledge, optimism, greatness and wisdom.
 Therefore, it is regarded as Guru.
-So, guru purnima is also celebrated to worship Jupiter, the planet that is regarded as the terrestrial teacher.
+So, Guru Purnima is also celebrated to worship Jupiter, the planet that is regarded as the terrestrial teacher.